umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 On Umbraco Cloud, users work almost identical as they do on a normal installation of Umbraco.
 However, you have a few more settings available on Umbraco Cloud.

-In this article, we will show what these settings is and how you can use them.
+In this article, we will show what these settings are and how you can use them.

 ## User group permissions for transfers and restores